ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

 There aren't fundamental issues with the structures that lack support.
 They will just take some work to implement.

-Here's an example of a record with some unboxed fields.
+Here's an example of a record with an unboxed field.
 We call such a record a "mixed record".

 ```ocaml